 Plan A is especially ideal for students planning to pursue subsequent PhD-level training.

-LIN 110: Introduction to Linguistic Analysis.
+LING 110: Introduction to Linguistic Analysis.

 Core Courses: 12 Credits